WCreixell/ml/README.md

-# ml
+# USM IPD440 Machine Learning Repository
-Machine Learning  course IPD440
+This repository is for all material related to projects in the Machine Learning Course.